Running PPC ads can be profitable – or it can be a waste of time.

 6. Use All Your Space

-Google Ads gives you two 30-character headlines plus an 80-character description.
+Google Ads gives you three 30-character headlines plus two 90-character descriptions.

 Maximize your ad’s power by packing all the information you can into this space.